Governors seize spotlight amid states' coronavirus response - KVIA

 The boost could be particularly helpful to Alaska Gov. Mike Dunleavy.
 He’s been delivering his near-daily, late-day press briefings as a recall effort sparked by budget cuts he proposed last year is unfolding against him.
 The Alaska Supreme Court heard arguments last week over whether the recall should be allowed to advance.
 A ruling is pending.

-Ronayne reported from Sacramento, California.
-Associated Press writers Philip Marcelo in Boston; Sara Burnett in Chicago; Sean Murphy in Oklahoma City, Oklahoma; Anthony Izaguirre in Charleston, West Virginia; Brian Witte in Annapolis, Maryland; and Becky Bohrer in Anchorage, Alaska, contributed to this report.
+Ronayne reported from Sacramento, Calif.
+Associated Press writers Philip Marcelo in Boston; Sara Burnett in Chicago; Dan Sewell in Cincinnati; Sean Murphy in Oklahoma City, Okla.; Anthony Izaguirre in Charleston, W.Va.; Brian Witte in Annapolis, Md.; and Becky Bohrer in Anchorage, Alaska, contributed to this report.